eloots/Pi-Akka-Cluster/Hypriot-OS-Installation-Instructions.md

 setLedType
 ```

-> Note: the `updateScripts` command can take a single argument: a node number (0-4).
+> Note: the `updatePiScripts` command can take a single argument: a node number (0-4).
 Passing a node number as argument will update the script only on the node with that number.

 ### Finish the installation